 NSF Compute-Energy Nexus in Chicago

-The NSF Compute-Energy Nexus Workshop, hosted by the University of Illinois Urbana-Champaign at the Discovery Partners Institute in Chicago on December 8-9, 2025, will be a two-day, invitation-only event that brings together experts from academia, industry and government to tackle the growing energy challenges facing data centers, AI and supercomputing.
-Through keynote talks, technical sessions and collaborative breakouts, participants will explore innovative solutions at the intersection of the compute and energy infrastructures.
-The workshop will aim to define key research questions and launch a roadmap working group to guide future efforts in this critical space.
+The NSF Compute-Energy Nexus Workshop, hosted by the University of Illinois Urbana-Champaign at the Discovery Partners Institute in Chicago on December 8-9, 2025, was a two-day, invitation-only event that brought together experts from academia, industry and government to tackle the growing energy challenges facing data centers, AI and supercomputing.
+Through keynote talks, technical sessions and collaborative breakouts, participants explored innovative solutions at the intersection of the compute and energy infrastructures.
+The workshop aimed to define key research questions and launch a roadmap working group to guide future efforts in this critical space.

 Agenda